GPSPic/Employee_Management/readme.md

 - Display list of employees currently employed by the business (today's date is between start and end of employment?)
 - Display the lowest performing employees (bottom 30%?) in the past 3 months for focused support and coaching
 - Add a way for employees to evaluate their managers?

+### Consider for later
+- Promote an employee to management track